How Long To Grow an Olive Tree From The Seed? (Growth Timeline)

 Reaching Maturity

-Once you plant the seedling in the soil, it’ll take 3-5 years to reach maturity and become a healthy olive tree producing a significant amount of fruits.
+Once you plant the seedlings in the soil, it’ll take 3-5 years to reach maturity and become a healthy olive tree producing a significant amount of fruits.

 Of course, the olive tree is never wholly grown.
 It grows at the fastest rate when it’s 2-15 years old, and then the growth rate slows down.
 When I say that the tree is grown, it means that it’s producing a significant amount of fruits, from which you can make olive oil and other products from the olive fruit.

-So, if we count the whole process, it’ll take anywhere between 5-7 years for an olive seed to grow into an olive tree that’s bearing fruits and can be harvested.
+So, if we count the whole process, it’ll take anywhere between 5-7 years for an olive seed to grow into an olive tree that bears fruits and can be harvested.

 Pros and Cons of Growing Olive Trees From Seeds